-These AI-based workbenches are available today across demand, supply, logistics, and fulfillment, providing a control tower view across the network, and can be run interactively or autonomously based on target metrics and outcomes."Your end-to-end real-time supply network.
-You can test out new supply chain policies, network resiliency, examine the feasibility of strategic or tactical plans, activate alternate parts or suppliers, modify modes of transportation, or even add… Click To Tweet
+These AI-based workbenches are available today across demand, supply, logistics, and fulfillment, providing a control tower view across the network, and can be run interactively or autonomously based on target metrics and outcomes."With an end-to-end real-time supply network, you can test out new supply chain policies, network resiliency, test the feasibility of strategic or tactical plans, activate alternate parts or suppliers, modify modes of transportation and more."
+Click To Tweet

 Within each workbench, you can evaluate a number of prescriptive options.
 For example, in the logistics workbench you could analyze whether a less expensive mode of transportation would also require building inventory in order to maintain targeted service levels.
 You could look at whether more frequent deliveries would lead to higher transportation costs but be offset by having to maintain less inventory.
 You could also analyze the network itself in terms of whether adding or subtracting a cross dock node would lower the total landed costs.
 These types of nodal shifts really display the power of the network, given they provide leverage and can benefit multiple trading partners across the network.